Free access to articles, lectures and stories about disasters and your health

 A prolific author, speaker, consultant and the founder of DisasterDoc™, Mark is one the most widely recognized disaster medical experts in the world.
 In 2012, LinkedIn.com recognized his as among the top 1% most viewed profiles (out of 200 million worldwide).
 Since its inception in 2015, DisasterDoc, has contracted with prestigious organizations such as: the WHO, NACCHO, ASTHO, CDC and the Henry Jackson Foundation.

 Mark values education, both as a student and an instructor.
 He earned a BS and MD from Southern Illinois University and an MBA from Emory University, Goizueta School of Business.
-He currently teaches disaster medicine at Harvard Medical School and public health at Emory University.
+He now serves as faculty member at Harvard Medical School Disaster Medicine Fellowship and as Adjunct Associate Professor at Emory University, Rollins School of Public Health.
 Additionally, Mark has written 52 scientific articles and 23 book chapters and served on The White House Subcommittee for Disaster Reduction and the United Nations Intergovernmental Panel on Climate Change.

 HEAR FROM OTHERS THAT KNOW MARK